smirarab/ASTRAL/README.template.md

 The code given here corresponds to ASTRAL-II.

 See our [tutorial](astral-tutorial.md) in addition to the rest of this README file.
+Also, the chapter of my dissertation that describes ASTRAL in detail is provided [here](thesis-astral.pdf).

 Email: `astral-users@googlegroups.com` for questions.